Art-of-WiFi/UniFi-API-browser/README.md

 If you have installed the tool using the `git clone` command, you can install updates by going into the directory where the tool has been installed, and running the `git pull` command from there.

 ### Security notice
 The use of this tool is **not secured in any way**!
-Make sure to prevent unauthorised access to it, preventing exposure of details and credentials such as user names and passwords for access to the UniFi controller!
+Make sure to prevent unauthorised access to it, preventing exposure of details and credentials such as user names and passwords for access to the UniFi Controller!

 ### Screenshots
 Here's a screenshot of the tool in action showing the site's health metrics using the default Bootstrap theme: